 Clearing Your Used Vehicle Shipped to Australia Through U.S. Customs

 Before your used vehicle can be loaded onto a ship that’s en route to Australia, it must first pass a check by U.S. customs.
 To pass this check, you will need to gather the proper documentation and submit that along with your used vehicle to U.S. customs at least 72 hours in advance of your ship date.
 (To find out where U.S. customs is based at your chosen port of departure, simply contact that port’s director.)
+If you will not have all documents, delivery will be void.

 As far as documentation is concerned, you will need to have the Original Certificate of title along with a certified copy or two complete copies.
 Once U.S. customs has these documents and your vehicle, they will cross-reference the VIN numbers to ensure that they match one another.
 In addition, they will also conduct an inspection of the vehicle to ensure everything is on the up-and-up.